Solo's Priorities Have Changed

 The song, however ends on a positive note, with Solo half-rapping half-speaking: "The time put in between A, B and C alone is evidence enough/ whether or not, I call my own bluff/ It's 'cause believing in one's greatness doesn't feed anxieties as much/ So, let's say you not good as they claim/ You can't be as bad as what's suggested by your brain in any given day/ So work while you scared and work while you in doubt."

 Solo, however, has nothing to worry about.
 C.Plenty.Dreams is a fitting epilogue for a trilogy that saw him grow into himself and get better as a rapper and musician with every iteration.
 As a rapper, Solo now has more character, is frugal with words in his lines, which explains the brevity of the album.
-The music he picks and creates with production team also allows for plenty of experimentation with flows.
+The music he picks and creates with his production team also allows for plenty of experimentation with flows.

 Just like with all his projects, there's a lot to deduce from C.Plenty.Dreams.
 For instance, the concept of dreams extended from a career and life trajectory into the spiritual realm.
 "I graduated in November.
 That year pretty much was that.
 It was this heavily spiritual undertaking.
 Literally being, and honing this foresight, this seeing and interpreting of dreams."